 I purchased paint and painted the trim in the bathroom.
 It hadn’t ever been repainted so it was the original off-white that had yellowed over the years.
 I picked up a gallon of Benjamin Moore Advance in Satin for the trim and door.
 I’ve used Advance before for painting furniture and didn’t have the best experience with it.
 That was the high gloss finish, and I have to say, the satin finish dried faster and harder.
-Also the fact that trim doesn’t see as much wear and a furniture top does makes it a great product for mill work.
+Also the fact that trim doesn’t see as much wear and a furniture top does makes it a great product for mill work (no setting this on top of the paint).
 The new white color I selected looks so much more crisp!
 I made sure to sand with 150 grit before painting, clean with a tack cloth, and used synthetic steel wool between coats followed by a tack cloth to get all the dust particles off.
 I also followed the directions on the can and waited 24 hours before applying a second coat.

 Installing the vanity

 Before bringing the vanity inside (it was dropped off and stored in the garage while tiling began) we measured where the holes would need to be in the back of the cabinet for plumbing.
 From there we marked out the area that needed to be cut and used a jig saw to cut rounded squares.
 We could have just drilled out large holes exactly where the plumbing and pipes would be but we used what we had instead of buying a new attachment for the drill.
 Since there is a heat vent that sits under the cabinet we also cut a 1″x9″ cut-out for the air to get through.
 It’s cut as high up in the toe kick as possible so it can’t be seen and we don’t have to use a tacky metal vent cover.
 It turned out so well and you can’t see it unless you put your head on the floor and look up at the toe kick.